joeytwiddle/cheatsheets/GETTING_STARTED_WITH_MACBOOK.md

     Toggle maximize in iTerm:           Cmd-Opt-Equals

     Toggle maximize in other apps:      You need to create a shortcut called "Zoom" in the Keyboard section of System Preferences.
-(I put it on Opt-Cmd-Equals)
+(I put it on Ctrl-Cmd-Equals)

           (Note that Zoom will only horizontally maximize a window to fit the content; it won't fill the screen if it doesn't need to.)

     Toggle fullscreen:                  Cmd-Ctrl-F
                   or (works in Chrome): Cmd-Shift-F

+    Maximize ('Fill')                   Fn-Ctrl-F
+    Centralise ('Center')               Fn-Ctrl-C
+    Restore original size ('Return'?)
+Fn-Ctrl-R

     Enter special characters:           Ctrl-Cmd-Space